 The "Wild-West" Model

-In this version, every product marketing manager runs his or her product marketing like a fiefdom.
-No best practices, no plan, no calendar, no nothing.
-Your brand taxonomy and product messaging looks like a Chinese puzzle and your customers have no idea what your product story is as a result.
 There are best practices for how to do product marketing well.
-These are well understood models like the Sirius Decisions Product Marketing & Management model and the Pragmatic Marketing Framework.
-If you don’t know what these frameworks are, please, click the links and learn.
-Save your product marketing team the pain of you not knowing what product marketing best practices are.
+These are well understood models like the Forrester Decisions Product Marketing & Management model and the Pragmatic Marketing Framework.
+If you’re unfamiliar these frameworks check out the links to learn more.
 Implementing best-practices doesn’t mean you throw away your right to be agile and light in execution.
 You can take from them what works best for you.
 But ignoring best practices in a well-defined field like product marketing is like saying you’re going to learn how to do brain surgery through trial and error.
 Do you really want to bet your company’s success on that kind of approach?

 Putting Product Marketing on a Path to Success